morganbanet/morganbanet/README.md

 <div>
 <!-- <img align="right" alt="GIF" src="https://cdn.dribbble.com/users/330915/screenshots/3587000/10_coding_dribbble.gif" height="280px" /> -->

 Alex Morgan is an IT specialist based in Hampshire, currently pursuing a Bachelor's in Computing and IT from The Open University.
 His studies encompass a wide range of modules, including Algorithms & Data Structures, Managing IT, Mobile & Cloud Technologies, and Machine Learning & Artificial Intelligence.
-With a passion for continuous learning, Alex is always eager to tackle new challenges and advance his expertise in the ever-evolving tech landscape.
+With a passion for continuous learning, Alex is always looking to tackle new challenges and advance his expertise in the ever-evolving tech landscape.
 Dedicated to collaboration and problem-solving, he is always open to connect and discuss new concepts and solutions.

 [Download CV (PDF)](https://dl.dropbox.com/scl/fi/hsoqo19nh20om54fy3ays/Alex-Morgan-CV.pdf?rlkey=5v9355svhijthr73mfrpurbzf&st=ltq3zk3i&dl=0)
 </div>